ksjiang/bb85/README.md

   RET
 ```

-Now we form the I2C address of the slave and send that.
+Now we form the I2C address of the slave and send that:

 ```assembly
 EEPROMrread1: